rikithreddy/rikithreddy.github.io/_posts/2019-01-21-Python-tips-1.md

 		a,b = b, a%b
 return b
 ```

-Some other cool uses:
-Unpacking a tuple data structure to indivisual variables
+Really cool isn't it?

+## Example: Unpacking from tuple data-structure

+You can also perform assignment as follows
 ```python
 name =(surya, prakash, rao)
 first_name,last_name,middle_name = name
 ```

-Slice assignment of lists
+## Example: Assign slices in a list

+We can go further and assign indivisual slices of a list as follows.

 ```python
 x = [1,2,3]